HaydenCar/Vulkan/README.md

 # Vulkan

 ### What is this?:
-This is my repository for learning how the Vulkan API and Graphics work.
-This is being worked on as a learning hobby.
+This is my repository for learning how the Vulkan API and Graphics Programming works under the hood.
+This is being worked on as a learning hobby so do not expect pretty code.
+Supplementing with the book "Fundamentals of Computer Graphics" by Steve Marschner.

 ### Requirements to run code:
 - `Linux`